XoTENoC/XoTENoC/Creation_Ideas.md

 # Showfile Ideas
-- [ ] use different speed masters for sprogrammed songs so that they can be changed for the programijg then the looks can be used for different use cases
+- [ ] use different speed masters for programmed songs so that they can be changed for the programming then the looks can be used for different use cases